E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

   VIDEO_CARDS="virtgl"
   ```

-Please be aware that you can set multiple values for `VIDEO_CARDS` by separating them with spaces.
+Please note that you can set multiple values for `VIDEO_CARDS` by separating them with spaces.

 > Here is an example of `VIDEO_CARDS` settings:
 >
-> A laptop with Radeon Integrated GPU and NVIDIA discrete GPU, you can set:
+> For a laptop with a Radeon integrated GPU and an NVIDIA discrete GPU, you can set:
 >
 > ```
 > VIDEO_CARDS="amdgpu radeonsi nvidia"
 > ```

 6. Set default USE flags

-Append the following line to the `make.conf` file to set default USE flags:
+Add the following line to the `make.conf` file to set default USE flags:

 ```
 USE=""
 ```

-For example, we are to use X Server, Wayland, KDE Plasma, Pipewire Sound Server, fcitx, and always use ditributed binaries and Gentoo distro kernel, we can set:
+For example, if you want to use X Server, Wayland, KDE Plasma, Pipewire Sound Server, fcitx, and always use distributed binaries and the Gentoo distro kernel, you can set:

 ```
 USE="X wayland kde qt pipewire pulseaudio fcitx bindist dist-kernel -gnome"
 ```

 7. Set accepted licenses

-Recommended to set the following line for global use, and create `/etc/portage/package.license/` directory to set exceptions for certain packages:
+It is recommended to set the following line for global use, and create the `/etc/portage/package.license/` directory to set exceptions for certain packages:

 ```
 ACCEPT_LICENSE="-* @FREE @BINARY-REDISTRIBUTABLE"